F3dai/f3dai.github.io/_posts/2020-05-25-Brute-Forcing-DVWA.md

 We have successfully obtained authorised access without entering a password.

-I'll break this down but I wont go too much into detail as this article is aimed at brute forcing, not SQL injection.
+I'll break this down but I won't go too much into detail as this article is aimed at brute-forcing, not SQL injection.

 As you may have noticed, all the responses identified above end with the character "#".
 This is a character used for comments, meaning the rest of the SQL query was ignored.

-This was our original SQL query we found in the source code:
+This was the original SQL query we found in the source code:

 ![sql](https://imgur.com/B1QPwVC.png)